ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-v-design.md

 * NSX Edge Services Gateway appliances for use by management components
 * NSX Edge Services Gateway appliances for customer use
 * NSX VXLAN work customer workloads attached to a distributed local router (DLR) with a transit VXLAN between the DLR and the customer ESG.
-* RFC 1918 address space for the VXLANs and IBM Cloud private and public portable IP space for use as egress network on the customer ESG.
+* RFC 1918 address space for the VXLANs and {{site.data.keyword.cloud_notm}} private and public portable IP space for use as egress network on the customer ESG.

 The following aspects are not configured: